-Released March 29, 2023, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).
+Released April 10, 2024, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).

 Scope and Purpose: The Catfish Production Survey is conducted annually in January.
+The January 2024 data was collected using the 2023 Census of Aquaculture questionnaire.
 Data are collected on water area, inventory, sales, and fish sold by point of first sale.
 A second survey, conducted in July, collects data on water area and inventory for three States.
 The target population for the Catfish Production Survey is all catfish farming operations that sell fish, or have the potential to sell fish, in the selected States.
 A State is included for the Catfish Production Survey if it produces at least 1 percent of the total production for the United States.